julia-moran/csc310/project1/README.txt

 Complete the LogMessages class in the logmessages.js file.
 This class represents a list of log messages.
 Each log message has a type, a logical timestamp, and the message text.
 The logical timestamp is an integer.
 The types of messages are “I” for informational messages, “W” for warnings, and “E” for errors.

+This assignment also requires you to write at least one test.